Ahmed1492/full-stack-social-media-app/README.md

 ### Front-End:
  -  Next.js  with App Router for server actions and dynamic routing.
- -  React for building a responsive user interface and use react fetures like hooks in client side and handle intreractions .
+ -  React for building a responsive user interface and use react features like hooks in client side and handle intreractions .

 ### Back-End: